levblanc/golang-restful-api/README.md

 ![api-doc](images/api-doc.png)

-## Routes, Cookie and Session
+## User Session and Routes

-This project uses cookie for user authorization.
+This project uses session-cookie for user authorization.

 For testing purpose, each user session lasts for **30 mins**.

+Reason of choosing session-cookie over JWT is simple:

+Adding JWT package to the project is easy,

+BUT I REALLY want to implement user authorization once by myself.

+Session-cookie is my choice.

 Here are routes implemented: